whlapinel/ITIS_6120_project_2/readme.md

   accessed (queried, inserted, or changed), the user and time of access is recorded.
 Every time any field of a record is updated or deleted, the previous value of the record is saved.

 - [X] Add indexes and views so that frequently used queries and changes to the database are most efficient.

 ## Deliverables

-- [] Presentation (5~10 min video recording) explaining/demonstrating your system features
+- [X] Presentation (5~10 min video recording) explaining/demonstrating your system features
-- [] Requirements specification (Word doc) (Note: for project 1 this was changed to "Report")
+- [X] Requirements specification (Word doc) (Note: for project 1 this was changed to "Report")
 - [X] UML Data model (may not be hand drawn)
 - [X] ER diagram (Workbench)
 - [X] Database creation script (with test data)
 - [X] SQL scripts to support EMR system functions (including stored procedures, triggers, views, and indexes)
-- [] All materials should be organized into one zip folder (codes should be in SQL script files, not in word/text forms)
+- [X] All materials should be organized into one zip folder (codes should be in SQL script files, not in word/text forms)
 - [X] If you have updated your database from Project 1, please make a note and specify the changes in the specification AND presentation, and include your new SQL scripts, UML data model, and ER diagram

 ### Notes

 - In order to create and test you should run scripts in this order:
--
   - create_tables.sql -- inherited with one change since project_1: add audit_table
   - create_indexes.sql -- NEW for project_2
   - create_triggers.sql -- NEW for project_2
   - create_users.sql -- NEW for project_2
   - create_views.sql -- NEW for project_2
   - create_stored_procedures.sql -- NEW for project_2
   - create_dummy_data.sql -- inherited but data modified slightly
   - test_stored_procedures.sql -- NEW for project_2
   - test_triggers.sql -- NEW for project_2
   - test_views.sql -- NEW for project_2